MainulDip/KotlinEveryday/AndroidToDo/README.md

 ### AndroidManifest.xml
 > RecycleView: when scrolling, it will only load the visible or close to be visible elements to the users. hence optimize memory.
 Where ListView put everythin in memory once loaded

+> Search For: What is ViewHolder, Adapter, somethingview.widget , LayoutInflater